-JCT Score: Expanding the standard deduction in the manner described would reduce revenues by \$919.8 billion over 10 years.
+JCT Score: Expanding the standard deduction in the manner described and applying the sunset included in the modification would reduce revenues by \$736.9 billion over 10 years.

 3. Repeal of deduction for personal exemptions

 Current Law: Under current law, taxpayers determine their taxable income by subtracting from their adjusted gross income any personal exemption deductions.
 Personal exemptions generally are allowed for the taxpayer, the taxpayer's spouse, and any dependents.
 For 2018, the amount deductible for each personal exemption is \$4,150.
 The personal exemption phases out for taxpayers above certain AGI thresholds.